syncfusion-content/wpf-docs/wpf/Scheduler/Date-Navigations.md

 >**NOTE**

-* Navigation before minimum dates and beyond maximum dates using `NavigateTo` is not possible.
+* Date navigation before minimum date will be reset to scheduler minimum date and date navigation beyond maximum date will be rest to scheduler maximum date.

 * Selection before minimum dates and beyond maximum dates using `SelectedDate` is not possible.